acg-team/ProPIP/README.md

 #### Support
 In case of bugs or improvement suggestions feel free to:

-- File an issue using via our issue collector [here](http://track.lorenzogatti.me/issuetracking_minijati.html)

 - Write to [Lorenzo Gatti](mailto:lorenzo.gatti@alumni.ethz.ch)

 - Write to [Massimo Maiolo](mailto:massimo.maiolo@zhaw.ch)

-We use Google Analytics to study the traffic of this website.
-Please find information about the data usage [here](https://policies.google.com/technologies/partner-sites?hl=en).